 From September to mid-March, English is devoted to the required courses at each grade level.
-In the spring, the department offers elective courses in its Essentially English program to students in grades 10, 11, and 12.
-Those courses are published in a separate catalogue in January.
+A hallmark of the department is the Essentially English program in the spring of tenth, eleventh and twelfth grades, which allows students to elect innovative day or nighttime classes.
+Those courses are published in a separate catalog in January.

 required major | grade: 9

-Ninth grade students study works of literature from various historic periods that explore issues of identity.
-Included in the curriculum: Our Town, The Laramie Project, Persepolis, a Shakespeare play and Dr. Jekyll and Mr. Hyde.
-Vocabulary study is based on words drawn from the texts as well as from a stand-alone vocabulary workbook, and students are quizzed on these words throughout the year.
-Teachers emphasize expository writing with three substantial essays each semester.
-Through active reading, students learn to support their arguments with carefully chosen textual examples and consolidate their knowledge of MLA format, style and correct punctuation by drafting and revising their essays.
+Ninth grade students study works of literature that explore issues of identity.
+Included in the curriculum are a short story unit, Claire of the Sea Light, The Autobiography of Malcolm X, The Laramie Project, Persepolis, a Shakespeare play, and Dr. Jekyll and Mr. Hyde.
+Vocabulary study is based on words drawn from the texts.
+Teachers emphasize expository and creative writing with three substantial written projects each semester.
+Through active reading, students learn to support their arguments with carefully chosen textual examples and consolidate their knowledge of MLA format, style, and correct punctuation by drafting and revising their essays.
 In keeping with the theme of identity development, students plan a one-day experience project in which they explore a hobby or potential career and write an essay about that experience.
 Concurrent with our critical and structural study of short stories and poetic forms, students write their own short stories and various poems, compiling a writing portfolio by the year’s end.

 required major | grade: 10

 Students in sophomore English examine the ways that writers create meaning through imagery and language, as well as the ways that writers are created by their own worlds.
-Students read Sophocles’ Oedipus Rex or Antigone; Hamlet, or another Shakespeare selection; Zora Neale Hurston’s Their Eyes Were Watching God, Sherman Alexie’s The Lone Ranger and Tonto Fistfight in Heaven; Mary Shelley’s Frankenstein; and Mohsin Hamid’s The Reluctant Fundamentalist.
-Teachers select short stories by authors Charlotte Perkins Gilman and Raymond Carver, and students read a sampling of poetry by Lucille Clifton and Emily Dickinson.
-Dramatic and oral presentations are particularly important; students memorize and perform choral odes, soliloquies, blues songs and scenes.
-Formal and informal writing provide frequent opportunities for students to work on usage and coherence in their own creations.
-Diana Hacker’s Rules for Writers is the reference text for writing and editing.
+Students read Sophocles’ Oedipus Rex, Mary Shelley’s Frankenstein, William Shakespeare’s Macbeth, Zora Neale Hurston’s Their Eyes Were Watching God, and Madeline Miller’s Circe, along with poetry by diverse authors.
+Dramatic and oral presentations are particularly important; students memorize and perform choral odes, soliloquies, blues songs, and dramatic scenes.
+Formal and informal writing assignments provide frequent opportunities for students to work on usage and coherence in their own creations.
+An emphasis on drafting, peer-editing, and thoughtful revision develops student voice and precision of expression.
 Vocabulary lists are drawn from the reading.

 required major | grade: 11

-Junior English focuses on authors whose innovative writing challenged the status quo and continues to resonate today.
+Junior English classes focus on authors whose innovative writing challenged the status quo and continues to resonate today.
 Through close reading, study of form and content, and investigation into historical context, we cultivate student engagement.
 Class discussions invite students to delve into challenging texts and present their ideas and interpretations to their peers.
-Books studied include F. Scott Fitzgerald’s The Great Gatsby, Ralph Ellison’s Invisible Man, and Virginia Woolf’s Mrs. Dalloway.
-Shorter texts include Romantic poetry (focusing on William Blake’s Songs of Innocence and Experience), short stories by Isabel Allende and Jhumpa Lahiri, Franz Kafka’s Metamorphosis, and The Gangster We Are All Looking For by lê thi diem thúy.
-As they read, students learn about parallels in the visual arts, specifically photojournalism, Modernism, Romanticism and Expressionism.
-Writing is central to the course: Students compose informal reading responses, formal analytical essays, poetry, narratives and creative nonfiction.
-They undertake an intensive study of the definition essay, including examples by Langston Hughes, Richard Rodriguez, David Sedaris, Chang-Rae Lee, Rebecca Solnit and Margaret Atwood.
-Through revision, writing conferences and workshops, we encourage students to sharpen their writing skills, experiment with style and develop an academic voice of their own.
+Books studied include F. Scott Fitzgerald’s The Great Gatsby, Nella Larsen’s Passing, Jean Toomer’s Cane, and Yuri Herrara’s Signs Preceding the End of the World.
+Shorter texts include Wilde’s play The Importance of Being Earnest, Romantic poetry (focusing on William Blake’s Songs of Innocence and Experience), Franz Kafka’s Metamorphosis, and stories in Yiyun Li’s collection, Gold Boy, Emerald Girl.
+As they read, students learn about parallels in the visual arts, specifically photojournalism, modernism, Romanticism, and expressionism.
+Writing is central to the course: Students compose informal reading responses, formal analytical essays, poetry, narratives, and creative nonfiction.
+They undertake an intensive study of the essay, including examples by Langston Hughes, Gloria Anzaldúa, David Sedaris, Chang-Rae Lee, Rebecca Solnit, and Margaret Atwood.
+Through revision, writing conferences and workshops, we encourage students to sharpen their writing skills, experiment with style, and develop an academic voice of their own.

 required major | grade: 12